aio-libs/aiohttp/docs/tutorial.rst

                'choices': choices
            }

-Templates are very convinient way forweb page writing.
+Templates are very convenient way for web page writing.
 We return a dict with page content, ``aiohttp_jinja2.template`` decorator processes it by jinja2 template renderer.